Introduction

 3. Ignoring Edge Cases

-Mistake: Focusing only on standard scenarios and neglecting edge cases.
+Mistake: Focusing only on standard, happy-path scenarios and neglecting edge cases.

 4. Inconsistency in Test Case Structure